FirehoseWeekend/install-guide/accounts.md

 gem install heroku
 ```

+* Add your SSH key to your account by doing the following:
+  * Log into heroku.com
+  * Click `Dashboard` in the top right
+  * Click on the ninja guy in the top right corner, to expand a menu
+  * Click on `Account` that pops up.
+  * Click on the `Add new SSH key...` textbox that you see
+  * Go into the terminal run this command to output your SSH key to the screen `cat ~/.ssh/id_rsa.pub`
+  * Copy everything from `ssh-rsa` to your email address.
+Make sure to copy this whole thing (including the `ssh-rsa` and your email address).
+  * Paste it into the `Add new SSH key...` textbox on the heroku.com website
+  * Press the `Add Key` button.
+  * Green text should pop up at the top telling you it did that successfully.

 ###Amazon AWS services###

 _We need an amazon developer account for some image storage space on Amazons S3 service (this will cost you nothing)_